BRICS ACADEMIC FORUM

 • Jhanvi TRIPATHI (India), Associate Fellow, Observer Research Foundation (ORF)

-• Ying ZHANG (China), Deputy Dean of the School of International Relations and Diplomacy, Beijing Foreign Studies University
+• ZHANG Ying (China), Deputy Dean of the School of International Relations and Diplomacy, Beijing Foreign Studies University

 • Svetlana NUZHDINA (Russia), Director of the Centre for Religion and Law, Faculty of Law, HSE University